7 min read

 Smart Contracts | Enables programmable, automated financial actions |

-Financial Inclusion | Stable value storage and access to global finance in underserved regions |
+Financial Inclusion | Designed to maintain a stable store of value and provide access to global finance |

 Additional Resources